Code of Conduct for Social Fraternities and Sororities

 - All new member recruitment events, including those hosted during the formal recruitment period, must be substance-free.

-- Before a student may begin an associate member education period, s/he must attend an anti-hazing seminar sponsored by Shepherd University under the auspices of the Fraternity & Sorority Life Advisor.
+- Before a student may begin an associate member education period, they must attend an anti-hazing seminar sponsored by Shepherd University under the auspices of the Fraternity & Sorority Life Advisor.

 - The Fraternity & Sorority Life Advisor, in consultation with the members of the Panhellenic Council and their chapter advisors, reserves the right to suspend quota (a limit on the number of invitations to an associate that each member sorority may extend) in any given sorority formal or structured recruitment period in order to create a more level playing field for all sororities.
 The associate member education period begins within seven calendar days of new members associating with a colony or chapter.
 The associate member education period may not exceed eight weeks.
 All individuals of an associate member class must participate and complete the associate member education program according to the same timeline.